 The dictionary definition of a server is a "computer or computer program which manages access to a centralized resource or service in a network."
 But what does this mean is layman terms?
 In this blog, we are going to unpack what a server is, describe the different kinds of servers, and highlight some of the major server providers out there.

 Think about it like this.
 A server is basically a physical machine that provides services on behalf of "clients."
 Clients in this particular case is any device that may be used to connect to or access information on the server, such as a desktop, laptop, mobile phone, tablet, etc. The server is the centralized machine where multiple clients can connect to via the internet to request a particular service.
 The service could range anywhere from pulling up a web page to downloading a file to sending an email.
+However, when it comes to email, you should still do a DKIM check to ensure authentication and security.

 Starting with the first type of service, web servers are used to "host" website and applications.
 Host in this context means providing a space for a website or app where people can access it via the internet.
 Web servers contain all of the websites's HTML and CSS code as well as all of the website's data.